balthazarneveu/spectral_graph_convolutions/README.md

 python scripts/train_script.py -n 1000 -f rfe -m Dense Cheb-dr=0.0 -d cuda
 ```

+:bulb: *We provide the training curves in the [results](/results) folder so you will be able to plot the curves
+directly without retraining*.
+If you want to re-train from scratch, just remove the result folder.

 ![Training curves](/report/figures/training_curves.png)

-Train several models:
+Train several models: `-m Dense Cheb`
-- a baseline Dense fully connected network not taking the graph into consideration
+- `Dense` a baseline Dense fully connected network not taking the graph into consideration
-- ChebConv (Chebconv requires something around 9Gb of GPU memory.)
+- `Cheb` ChebConv (Chebconv requires something around 9Gb of GPU memory when using RFE.).
+- We have made a custom re-implementation of Chebconv without sparse matrices (use `-m tchb`) *but for some reasons it does not work as well as the Pytorch Geometry*

 ![performances comparisons](report/figures/model_performances_architecture.png)
 Cross validation is performed on 10 runs using 10 fixed seeds to split the dataset into training (80%), validation (10%) and test set (10%).